apache/zeppelin/docs/install/install.md

 If you downloaded the default package, just unpack it in a directory of your choice and you're ready to go.
 If you downloaded the *net-install* package, you should manually [install additional interpreters](../manual/interpreterinstallation.html) first.
 You can also install everything by running `./bin/install-interpreter.sh --all`.

-After unpacking, jump to the [Starting Apache Zeppelin with Command Line](#starting-apache-zeppelin-with-command-line).
+After unpacking, jump to the [Starting Apache Zeppelin from Command Line](#starting-apache-zeppelin-from-the-command-line).

 ### Building from Source